ApexPredator-InfoSec/AWAE-OSWE/README.md

 Exam prep -

 I passed the exam on the 2nd attempt.
-However, I was more the prepared enough for the first attempt.
+However, I was more than prepared enough for the first attempt.
 I just had a bad couple of days and didn't put enough effort in to the exploitation to be successful.
 The methods I used to prepare were:

 Started 90 lab access course
 Completed all modules and exercise to include all Extra Miles exercies.